jeffbass/imagenode/docs/settings-yaml.rst

 the ZMQ link, restart the Raspberry Pi itself, etc.).
 I have found heartbeat messages helpful in testing and restarting network issues when the the option is set to 10 minutes.
-Some of my Raspberry Pi imagenode cameras have run for weeks without any heartbeat messages; some have required 10 minute spaced heartbeat messages in order to run reliably for even a couple of hours.
+Some of my Raspberry Pi imagenode cameras have run for weeks without any heartbeat messages, but some have required 10 minute spaced heartbeat messages in order to run reliably for even a couple of hours.
 If you do not provide a ``heartbeat`` value, then no heartbeat messages will be sent.